vidyasreekumar/CD-Lab/README.md

 Cycle 2:
   - [ ] Design and implement a lexical analyzer for given language using C and the lexical analyzer should ignore redundant spaces, tabs and newlines.
+  - [ ] Write a Lex program to remove white spaces,tabs,comments from a C Program.
+  - [ ] Write a Lex Program to recognize all string in which the first 4 character of your name does not come as a substring.Input alphabet set{A-Za-z}